Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Update-AzureRmManagementPartner.md

 123457    1b1121dd-6900-412a-af73-e8d44f81e1c1 aa67f786-0552-423e-8849-244ed12bf581 Active
 ```

-Update the management partner to a new one for this user in this tenant
+Update the management partner to a new one

 ## PARAMETERS